voidlabs/mosaico/README.md

 ### Contact Us

-Please contact us if you have ideas, suggestions or, even better, you want to collaborate on this project or you need COMMERCIAL support: info@mosaico.io .
+Please contact us if you have ideas, suggestions or, even better, you want to collaborate on this project ( feedback at mosaico.io ) or you need COMMERCIAL support ( sales at mosaico.io ) .
 Please DON'T write to this email to get free support: use Git issues for that.